-Member Schools are schools who have applied for membership using the Application for SAES Membership, have paid initial application dues, and meet the following criteria:

-• Be affiliated with The Episcopal Church (TEC) that is part of the Anglican Communion.
-The schoo shall be a parish day school, a school owned or administered by a diocese or religious order or group of parishes, or an independent school which espouses the faith and worship of TEC as set forth in the Book of Common Prayer, and operates with the knowledge and consent of the Bishop of the diocese.

-- Be a non-profit institution 501(c)(3) or part of a non-profit institution. - Implement employment and admissions policies, in keeping with its mission and culture, and employ practices that reflect the Episcopal tradition of respect for the dignity of every human being.
+- Member Schools are schools who have applied for membership using the Application for SAES Membership, have paid initial membership dues, and meet the membership criteria described below and in the SAES By-Laws: - Be affiliated with The Episcopal Church (TEC), which is part of the Anglican Communion.
+The school shall be a parish day school, a school owned or administered by a diocese or religious order or group of parishes, or an independent school which espouses the faith and worship of TEC as set forth in the Book of Common Prayer, and operates with the knowledge and consent of the Bishop of the diocese. - Be a non-profit institution 501(c)(3) or part of a non-profit institution. - Implement employment and admissions policies, in keeping with its mission and culture, and employ practices that reflect the Episcopal tradition of respect for the dignity of every human being.
 The school promotes an equitable, just, and inclusive community, and its policies and practices shall reflect accordingly.
 Unlawful discrimination has no place in SAES schools.
-A school is expected to abide by a non-discrimination policy that complies with IRS regulations.

-Applicant Schools are schools that have applied for and been approved by the SAES Standards Committee and Board of Directors to begin work towards accreditation and meet the additional criteria below.

-- Be in, at least its third year of operation. - Retain its membership in the association. - Meet its SAES financial (membership & accreditation dues and fees) and data reporting obligations. - Demonstrate commitment to ongoing school improvement and fulfill the requirements of the SAES accreditation process. - Complete an SAES Annual Report.

-Accredited Schools are schools that have met the SAES Standards as determined by the SAES Standards Committee and the SAES Board of Directors.
-Accreditation is maintained through the successful completion of all aspects of the 10-year accreditation cycle and requirements, and the regular submission of requested data.
+A school is expected to abide by a non-discrimination policy that complies with IRS regulations. - Applicant Schools are schools that have applied to begin work towards accreditation and meet the additional criteria below: - Retain its membership in the association. - Meet its SAES financial (membership & accreditation dues and fees) obligations. - Demonstrate commitment to ongoing school improvement and fulfill the requirements of the SAES accreditation process. - Complete the SAES Annual Report. - Accredited Schools are schools that have fulfilled the accreditation requirements and met the SAES Standards as determined by the SAES Standards Committee and the SAES Board of Trustees.
+Accreditation is maintained through the successful completion of all requirements during the 10-year accreditation cycle and the regular submission of requested data and reports.

 III.
-Accreditation Processes
+SAES Accreditation Processes